A State-Space Perspective on Modelling and Inference for Online Skill Rating: Methods

 \subsection{TrueSkill and Expectation Propagation/Moment-Matching}

 It was noted in \cite{Herbrich2006} that if we instead choose the sigmoid function for a static Bradley-Terry model to be the inverse probit function $\sigmoid_{\mathrm{IP}} \left( x \right) = \Phi \left( x \right)$ (where $\Phi$ is the CDF of a standard Gaussian), then certain integrals of interest become analytically tractable.
-In particular, we can use the identity

-to analytically calculate the marginal filtering means and variances of the non-Gaussian joint filtering posterior $\text{Filter}^{h,a}_k$.
-This naturally motivates the moment-matching approach of \cite{Herbrich2006}, wherein an approximate factorial posterior $\text{Filter}^{h,a}_k \approx \text{Filter}^{h}_k \cdot \text{Filter}^{a}_k$ can be defined by simply extracting the marginal means and variances.
+In particular, we can use the identity $\int \gauss(z \mid \mu, \sigma^2) \cdot \Phi(z) \, \mathrm{d}z = \Phi ({\mu} \slash {\sqrt{1 + \sigma^2}})$ to analytically calculate the marginal filtering means and variances of the non-Gaussian joint filtering distribution $\text{Filter}^{h,a}_k$.
+This naturally motivates the moment-matching approach of \cite{Herbrich2006}, wherein an approximate factorial filtering distribution $\text{Filter}^{h,a}_k \approx \text{Filter}^{h}_k \cdot \text{Filter}^{a}_k$ can be defined by simply extracting the marginal means and variances.
 This moment-matching strategy can be seen as a specific instance of \textit{assumed density filtering} (see e.g. Chapter 1 of \cite{minka2001family} and references therein) or its more general cousin, Expectation Propagation \citep{minka2013expectation}.
-We provide some details on this connection in the supplementary material.
+We provide some details on this connection in Section C in the supplementary material.
 One can also reasonably consider applying other approximate filtering strategies based on Gaussian principles (e.g. Unscented Kalman Filter \citep{julier2004unscented}, Ensemble Kalman Filter \citep{evensen2009data}, etc.) to the same model class; we do not explore this further here.

 In the original TrueSkill \citep{Herbrich2006}, this procedure was applied as an approximate inference procedure in the static Bradley-Terry model.
 In the follow-up works TrueSkillThroughTime \citep{Dangauthier2008} and TrueSkill2 \citep{Minka2018}, the model was extended to allow the latent skills to vary over time.
 The resulting procedure is a treatment of the state-space model in \eqref{specific_SSM}, where the filtering distributions are formed by i) applying the decoupling approximation, and ii) assimilating observations with predictions through the aforementioned moment-matching procedure.
+Smoothing is handled analogously to the Glicko and Extended Kalman settings, i.e. by running the Kalman smoother backwards from the terminal time.
+TrueSkill2 \citep{Minka2018} applies a gradient-based version of the parameter estimation techniques presented in Section \ref{subsec:ParamEst}, although there it is not presented explicitly in the state-space model context.